The next CDFNY Summer Program will run July 13-31, 2020.

 The Culture, Design, and Fine Arts in New York Summer Program offers international college students an opportunity to develop their creative abilities while experiencing American culture in New York City.

 Students may choose between two courses offered in this program and will be awarded 3 undergraduate studio credits upon successful completion of the course.
-Classes are held Monday-Friday, 9 AM - 4 PM, with a 1-hour break for lunch.
+Classes are held Monday-Friday, for six hours each day.
 All instructors are SVA faculty and professionals in their respective fields.
 Space is limited to approximately 20 students per course.
 Registration is based on a first come, first served basis.

 The program includes a variety of organized social and cultural activities, such as museum visits, Broadway musicals, movie nights, and walking tours.
 An exhibition of student work will be held on the last Friday of the program.